jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Defines how the path of an incoming request should match a declared path in the ingress object.

 * `path-type`: Configures the path type.
 Case insensitive, so `Begin` and `begin` configures the same path type option.
 The ingress spec has priority, this option will only be used if the `pathType` attribute from the ingress spec is declared as `ImplementationSpecific`.
 * `path-type-order`: Defines a comma-separated list of the order that non overlapping paths should be matched, which means that `/dir/sub` will always be checked before `/dir` despite their type and the configured order.
-Mostly used to define when `regex` path types should be checked for incoming requests, since HAProxy Ingress doesn't calculate overlapping from regex paths.
+Mostly used to define when `regex` path types should be checked for incoming requests, since N42 Gateway doesn't calculate overlapping from regex paths.
 All path types must be provided.
 Case insensitive, use all path types in lowercase.

 > [!WARNING]
 >